 **Application website will open on February 1, 2023**

-Three annual scholarships, the Mary L. Koch, Robert L. Koch, and Louis J. Koch Scholarship Awards, for children of employees of Koch Enterprises, Inc. including Koch subsidiaries have been established under grants from the Koch Foundation, Inc. Qualifying companies include: Audubon Metals, Brake Supply, George Koch Sons, Gibbs Die Casting, Koch Air and South Western Communications.
+Three annual scholarships, the Mary L. Koch, Robert L. Koch, and Louis J. Koch Scholarship Awards, for children of Team Members of Koch Enterprises, Inc. including Koch subsidiaries have been established under grants from the Koch Foundation, Inc. Qualifying companies include: Amprod, Audubon Metals, Brake Supply, George Koch Sons, Gibbs Die Casting, Koch Air and South Western Communications.

 Each Scholarship Award will be for a total of $16,000 payable in four annual installments, as stated below, to cover four years of attendance at an accredited college or university.
 Two years of such study, however, may be at an accredited community college offering course credits transferable to four-year institutions.

-The purpose of the Mary L. Koch , Robert L. Koch, and Louis J. Koch Scholarship Awards is to recognize and reward excellence in scholastic achievement by children of employees of Koch Enterprises, Inc. and Koch subsidiaries.
+The purpose of the Mary L. Koch, Robert L. Koch, and Louis J. Koch Scholarship Awards is to recognize and reward excellence in scholastic achievement by children of Team Members of Koch Enterprises, Inc. and Koch subsidiaries.
 The scholarships are intended to motivate the recipients to achieve maximum scholastic potentialities.
 Recipients of these scholarships must use the awards to defray their costs of attending a college or university.

 Except as otherwise indicated, children of full-time employees of Koch Enterprises, Inc. and Koch subsidiaries employed for three consecutive years prior to January 31 of the year in which the awards are to be made are eligible.
+In the case of recent acquisitions, the Team Members must have been employed by the legacy entity for three consecutive years prior to January 31 in which the awards are to be made eligible.
 Children of shareholders of Koch Enterprises, Inc.; children of Presidents and brothers or sisters of Presidents of Koch subsidiaries; and children of officers of Koch Foundation, Inc. are not eligible for an award.
 Also, children of the award selection committee are not eligible for an award.

 In addition to natural children, stepchildren or legally adopted children for which the employee is responsible will be eligible.